 Field Report: Where’s Walden?

 This past weekend, a group called ORD2 Indivisible led a caravan of cars from Ashland to Hood River, through much of Oregon’s Second Congressional District territory.
 They were drawing attention to what they see as Rep. Greg Walden’s elitism and elusiveness.
 Since 1999, Greg Walden has served as the U.S. Representative for this sprawling district.
 Although he has comfortably defeated Democrat challengers for nearly two decades, he is facing a rising tide of frustration and a dedicated opponent, Jamie McLeod Skinner.
 These notes are submitted by members of ORD2 Indivisible who organized and traveled with the caravan.
+If nothing else, you’d expect the guy to have some recommendations for the best luggage for business travel.

 Submitted by Catherine Foster and Terrie Martin